 1. Preheat the oven to 170ºC.

-2. Put the eggs in a bowl and beat them vigorously to aerate them.
-From here and without stopping beating, introduce all the ingredients in the order they appear on the list.
+2. Put the eggs in a bowl and beat them vigorously, so that they aerate.
+From here and without stopping beating, introduce all the ingredients in the order that they appear on the list.
 Go mixing between additions.
-Mix well with a few rods, until the lumps disappear and you have a homogeneous and quite liquid mixture.
+Mix well with some rods, until the lumps disappear and you have a homogeneous and quite liquid mixture.

 3. Prepare the mold (I used Emile Henry's corrugated one): grease it with butter, passing a small piece all over the mold with the help of kitchen paper.

-4. Pour the batter into the mold and place it in the middle/lower part of the oven (at 170ºC, without air).
-Leave it for about 35-40 minutes, until when you prick it with a toothpick it comes out clean or the thermometer for biscuits indicates that it is done.
+4. Pour the dough into the mold and place it in the middle/lower part of the oven (at 170ºC, without air).
+Leave it for about 35-40 minutes, until when you poke it with a toothpick it comes out clean or the sponge cake thermometer tells you that it is done.

 5. Take out of the oven and let it cool down.

-6. Sprinkle with icing sugar, decorate it with a zig-zag of chocolate syrup or add a good chocolate coating if you prefer. will fly!
+6. Sprinkle with icing sugar, decorate it with some zigzags of chocolate syrup or add a good chocolate coating if you prefer.
+It will fly!

 Yogurt cake